DrillingInfo/haproxy/README.md

 Usage
 -----
 Use either the default recipe or the `app_lb` recipe.
+To generate multiple application listeners dynamically, the `applications` recipe may also be used.

 When using the default recipe, the members attribute specifies the http application servers.
 If you wish to use the `node['haproxy']['listeners']` attribute or `haproxy_lb` lwrp instead then set `node['haproxy']['enable_default_http']` to `false`.